 Did you know that academic integrity can be useful outside of school?
-The International Center for Academic Integrity (ICAI) (2021) outlines "six fundamental values of academic integrity: honesty, trust, fairness, respect, responsibility, and courage" in The Fundamental Values of Academic Integrity (p.
-4).
-These six values embody what it means to have academic integrity; they will also help promote and facilitate academic integrity (ICAI, 2021).
+The International Center for Academic Integrity (ICAI) outlines "six fundamental values of academic integrity: honesty, trust, fairness, respect, responsibility, and courage" in The Fundamental Values of Academic Integrity (4).
+These six values embody what it means to have academic integrity; they will also help promote and facilitate academic integrity (4).
 When students have academic integrity, it means that they are honest with their work, and effectively analyze and cite their sources in their assignments.
 By practicing the fundamental skills and values of academic integrity, students develop their abilities, which will enhance their academic, personal, and professional lives.

 Academic integrity helps students build high-level learning skills, such as problemsolving and critical thinking skills, that will be applicable to their academic life.
 Students most often participate in academic integrity by writing essays that use outside sources to support their own voices.
 Effective essays will demonstrate students' academic integrity when students do their own work honestly and use proper citations, thereby giving credit to the sources' authors.
 By participating in academic integrity, students can develop a variety of skills.
-As most essays require primary or secondary sources, students will be required to use their problem-solving skills to see how the sources will best fit their own paper (Robertson, 2014).
+As most essays require primary or secondary sources, students will be required to use their problem-solving skills to see how the sources will best fit their own paper (Robertson 265).
 Moreover, students will develop both problem-solving and critical-thinking skills by effectively using sources to support their own argument.
-According to Lavelle et al. (2013, as cited in Dahl et al., 2023) and their research on undergraduate nursing students, essay writing "has been recognized as valuable tool for learning, [and] development of critical thinking."
-Academic essays, whether researchbased or persuasive, all require students to develop their own thoughts while utilizing the Indice skills and knowledge that they have learned.
-Moreover, when students apply their knowledge, develop new ideas, and use different perspectives (Sharpe, 2017), they will be able to develop and demonstrate their critical thinking skills.
-For instance, Sarah Elaine Eaton (2020) asked her students to trace the history of Maslow's pyramid such that they can investigate library materials, assess primary sources, and analyze how one source relates to other interpretations of the same concept.
-Through this exercise, the students gathered, analyzed, and cited historical evidence (Eaton, 2020), which are necessary steps of the essay-writing process.
+According to Lavelle et al.'s research on undergraduate nursing students, essay writing "has been recognized as valuable tool for learning, [and] development of Indirect critical thinking" (gtd. in Dahl et al.).
+Academic essays, whether research-based or persuasive, all citation require students to develop their own thoughts while utilizing the skills and knowledge that they have learned.
+Moreover, when students apply their knowledge, develop new ideas, and use different perspectives (Sharpe), they will be able to develop and demonstrate their critical thinking skills.
+For instance, Sarah Elaine Eaton asked her students to trace the history of Maslow's pyramid such that they can investigate library materials, assess primary sources, and analyze how one source relates to other interpretations of the same concept (7).
+Through this exercise, the students gathered, analyzed, and cited historical evidence (Eaton 9), which are necessary steps of the essay-writing process.
 Ultimately, as students continue to write essays throughout their academic career, they will be able to develop and refine their skills to use in all areas of life.